-This Whole30 Green Beans Almondine recipe is the perfect side to any meal.
-These green beans are flavorful with caramelized shallot, crunchy almonds and a touch of grass-fed butter or ghee (to make them Whole30 compliant!).
-Salty, fresh and super satisfying.
+This Green Beans Almondine recipe is the perfect side to any meal.
+These green beans are flavorful with caramelized shallot, crunchy almonds, and a touch of grass-fed butter.
+Salty, fresh, and super satisfying.

 Little to my knowledge this is totally a thing.
 Green beans almondine!
-And, it is literally the best.
-This is my version of green beans almondine with a whole30 option!
+And, it is the best.
+This is my version of green beans almondine with Whole 30 and paleo-friendly options.

 What is Green Beans Almondine